vanHeemstraSystems/flask-monopoly/100/README.md

 3) If successful, you will be redirected to the Home page (```/```) and a message will state: ```account created for [ username ]```.
 If the username or the email address are already registered, an error will be returned.

-4) The number of registered user will now include you as a registered user.
+4) The number of registered users will now include you as a registered user.

 5) Once registered you can now login.